 - Do you have to show your financial liability on your balance sheet?

 - What happens if you cannot keep up the payments?

 8. The bank wants me to give a personal guarantee on my business borrowing.
 What does this mean?

-The bank is effectively asking you to provide security for your business borrowings by committing yourself to repay them — if necessary from the sale of your personal assets, whatever they may be (your house, car, investments, any valuables in terms of jewellery, pictures, antiques and so on).
+The bank is effectively asking you to provide security for your business borrowings by committing yourself to repay them - if necessary from the sale of your personal assets, whatever they may be (your house, car, investments, or valuables such as jewellery, pictures, antiques and so on).

 Yes, it is normal practice.
 The bank is protecting its rights to recover the loans against the possibility that - if the house has to be sold to repay the debt - your spouse (or anyone else with a right to live in your house) will claim that they are being penalised by an agreement to which they were not a party, or to which they were a party, but without understanding the full implications of the deal.

 Such claims have been made in the past, and judges have been extremely reluctant to force spouses (or other residents), whom they see as having been 'duped', to move out so the house can be sold.

 So banks now aim to obtain written evidence that all other parties with an interest in the property have not merely consented to the deal, but also received independent legal advice on its implications before they did so.
 If your spouse refuses to see a separate solicitor, then - depending on the circumstances - it is quite possible that the bank will not be prepared to make the loan.